 Since 1990, DISC has successfully organized yearly summer schools on various topics pertinent to theoretical and practical aspects of systems and control, with an international audience of about 40-60 participants.
 Together with the graduate course program that is maintained by DISC, the summer schools form part of the educational facilities that DISC offers to PhD students in systems theory and control engineering.
 The main goal of the summer schools is to familiarize young researchers with recent developments in systems and control as well as in neighboring disciplines, and to provide them with the opportunity to enjoy, in an informal atmosphere, discussions with top researchers in systems and control.
 The summer schools also provide an opportunity for DISC staff members and others to upgrade their knowledge of specific areas of interest.

+The class will be a mix of lectures and tutorials.
+The Summer School ends with a project on consensus and opinion dynamics.
+Students may hand in a report on this project for an informative assessment.
 The lectures will include examples of applications, demonstrations and hands on exercises, wherever possible.
 Participants will have ample opportunity to discuss their own research with the speakers and amongst each other.

 The main program will consist of a number of international and national speakers.
 Keynote lectures will be given by: